This post contains affiliate links that help to support my site. See my full disclosure for details.

 The way these tags work is they are designed to be printed on Avery 2 1/2 inch round sticker labels.
 I then cut a little under 3 inch diameter circles with my cricut out of green cardstock and stuck the sticker on there to get this look.
 But I also made a version to be printed on regular paper.

-A lot of these printables (and even more camping related ones) are available over on my Camping Party post.
-You also might find some more inspiration for your camping themed teacher appreciation week over there as well.
-There’s a google drive link at the bottom of the post that will take you to a folder where you can download all of these free printables.
-I just ask that you take a second to follow me first!
-Thank you!
-Instagram/Pinterest/Facebook
+Some of these are available over on my Camping Party post.
+You might find some more inspiration for your camping themed teacher appreciation week over there as well.

 These prints are sized at 8X10 and meant to be put in frames and displayed.

 For the tags I made a couple versions.
 One version is more if you are planning to do this on a mass scale, in which case I recommend printing these on Avery sticker labels and then sticking them on some cardstock backing (I cut circles with my cricut out of green cardstock).
 And the other version is more intended to just be printed on regular paper or cardstock and cutout.